Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Moment of Truth

 So there I was, armed with my dad’s old iron, a clean white rag, and a sense of trepidation.
 As I got the iron warmed up, I was half-expecting it to melt into the table or create a small fireball.
-I mean, have you ever seen a DIY fail on a YouTube video?
+I mean, have you ever seen a DIY fail on a ?
 I wasn’t keen on being the next viral sensation for all the wrong reasons.

 I laid the rag right over the wax, taking a deep breath before pressing the iron down at a medium setting.
 The moment I heard that satisfying shhhhhh of melting wax releasing from the wood, I nearly spilled my coffee.
 It was the most glorious sound, like music to my ears!
 Each gentle press revealed a cleaner surface beneath, and I could finally see the wood grain again—after all this time, it peeked back at me with a twinkle.